 Perfect for camping, winter storms, and the zombie apocalypse, the FlashTorch Mini is a flashlight so powerful that it can literally cook food or incinerate a piece of paper.
-In addition, of course, to lighting up your campsite like the prison yard during a jail break.
+In addition, of course, to lighting up your campsite like the prison yard during a jailbreak.
 Think “flood” more than “flash” light.
 This military-grade aluminum lamp measures 8.25 inches/14 ounces (diminutive compared to the original FlashTorch) and produces 2,300 lumens of “intense white light” (compared to 4,100 lumens) thanks to a high-efficiency reflector and 3-pack lithium-ion battery that can be recharged without having to be removed.
 Depending on which power mode you use (low, medium, or high), the batteries last between 20 and 80 minutes, and the recharge time is about 3 hours.

 Cairn is a free iOS tracking app designed to keep you (and other outdoor enthusiasts like you) safe in the wilderness.
-It lets you do 2 main things: 1) Share and update your adventure itinerary via email with friends and family so they know why you’re not answering their texts/phone calls; 2) find cell coverage on the trail if you want to check in, call for help, or switch your starting RB at the last minute.
+It lets you do two main things: Share and update your adventure itinerary via email with friends and family so they know why you’re not answering their texts/phone calls; and find cell coverage on the trail if you want to check in, call for help, or switch your starting RB at the last minute.
 Simply click the blue dots on the crowdsourced top map, and you’ll see where others in the area have checked in with bars on their phone, and which carrier they were using.
 Then you hike to that spot.

 For all intents and purposes, goTenna is a walkie-talkie for texting.
-(Except, unlike a walkie talkie, you don’t need to keep saying “over.”)
+(Except, unlike a walkie-talkie, you don’t need to keep saying “over.”)
 More specifically, it’s a small radio antenna that uses low-watt VHF waves to let you send individual or group texts without Wi-Fi or a cell signal.
 But the best use for this thing is being able to communicate with your family up to 25 miles away — because they may have just gone down the path not taken.

 Camp Chef Everest Stove